smitrani310/Link-Extraction-and-Classification/README.md

  - **Purpose**: Reads a .txt file, finds all URLs, and writes them to an output file or prints them on the console.

  - Create or place your text file (e.g., sample_input.txt) with URLs.
- - Run:
+ Run:
- - python extract_links.py --input sample_input.txt --output extracted_links.txt
+ 'python extract_links.py --input sample_input.txt --output extracted_links.txt'

--- input: path to the text file containing potential links.
+- *input:* path to the text file containing potential links.
--- output: path to save the extracted links (if not specified, it might print to console or use a default file).
+- *output:* path to save the extracted links (if not specified, it might print to console or use a default file).

-Result:
+*Result:*

 A new file extracted_links.txt containing one URL per line.
 Logs will be printed to console and also saved in Logs/<timestamp>.log.